-- 1. Locate and remove motor retention screw located near the top of each vertical column. - 2.
-Bend back the wipe seal and visually locate motor. - Pull the motor up until disengaged, about 1/2".
-Replace the motor retention screw to hold the motor in this position. - 4.
-Repeat this process for both sides of the slide room. - 5.
-Push or pull the slide room back in to the opening, keeping the side of the slide room relatively even. - 6.
-Re-engage motor to be ready for travel. - 7.
+- 1. LOCATE and REMOVE motor retention screw located near the top of each vertical column (on the outside behind the bulb seal). - 2.
+BEND BACK the wipe seal and visually locate motor. - 3.
+PULL the motor up until disengaged, about 1/2". - Replace the motor retention screw to hold the motor in this position. - 4.
+REPEAT this process for both sides of the slide room. - 5.
+PUSH or PULL the slide room back into the opening, keeping the side of the slide room relatively even. - 6.
+RE-ENGAGE motor to be ready for travel. - 7.
 The room must be travel locked to keep room in place for road travel.